neicnordic/sensitive-data-archive/sda/cmd/api/api.md

 # API
-The API service provides data submitters with functionality to controll their submissions.
+The API service provides data submitters with functionality to control their submissions.
 Users are authenticated with a JWT.

 ## Service Description